sarahseverson/ph-demo-playbills/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/nav-menu.html sections="About this Digital Exhibition;About the Collection;Techincal Credits" %}
+{% include feature/nav-menu.html sections="About this Digital Exhibition;About the Collection" %}

 ## About this Digital Exhibition
 This digital collection exhibit was created as an example for the Programming Historian tutorial <insert title here when published >.